SUSE/rmt/README.md

 ### SCC settings for accessing SUSE repositories

 The `scc` section contains your organization credentials for mirroring SUSE repositories.
-Your organization credentials can be obtained at [SUSE Customer Center](https://scc.suse.com).
+Your organization credentials can be obtained from the [SUSE Customer Center](https://scc.suse.com/organization).

 ## Dependencies